 Expert opinion: Stover is perhaps the single best writer in the EU stable, and this is his most accessible Star Wars book.
 His other standalones include Shatterpoint, headlined by Samuel L. Jackson’s Mace Windu, and Luke Skywalker and the Shadows of Mindor, which is one of those books set in the period between Return of the Jedi and Heir to the Empire.
-You can read Mindor as a standalone, and it’s probably my favorite Star Wars book of the past 5 years, but the thing is I’m not sure if it works as well if you don’t remember the real dregs of mid-90′s EU, because it’s a weird kind of love letter to them.
+You can read Mindor as a standalone, and it’s probably my favorite Star Wars book from the final years of Legends, but the thing is I’m not sure if it works as well if you don’t remember the real dregs of mid-90’s EU, because it’s a weird kind of love letter to them.
 (And yes, you will hear other geeks rave about Traitor, but Traitor is the 13th book in an exceedingly tedious 19-book series and that’s the kind of thing I’m trying to warn you about here.)

 Star Wars Tales by various writers and artists

-For my money the finest Star Wars comic offering was the Tales anthology series.
+For my money the finest of Dark Horse’s Star Wars comic offerings was the Tales anthology series.
 These are the comic equivalent of short stories, and they’re all over the map.
 My favorites are the funny ones, and I live for the day when they produce a trade collection that only includes those.
 (They’re currently only collected as Star Wars Tales Volumes 1-6.
 You can start pretty much anywhere.)
 Speaking of funny, also look for Tag & Bink Were Here by Kevin Rubio.

 Do you need to read anything else?
 Again, they’re all over the map, but for the most part, no.

-Expert opinion: Dark Horse is responsible for the Star Wars comics, and they tend to go for a lot more variety than the novels do.
+Expert opinion: Dark Horse was responsible for the Star Wars comics until 2014, and they tended to go for a lot more variety than the novels did.
 They are much-beloved by the other geeks, but most of the stuff they do is not to my tastes at all (lots of Boba Fett, for instance) so there’s not really a lot I can recommend.